WISDEM/FLORISSE/README.md

 REQUIRED PYTHON LIBRARIES:
 - OpenMDAO
 - Numpy
-- WISDEM/FusedWIND
-- WISDEM/RotorSE
+- WISDEM/akima

--For a description of the FLORIS model refer to: P. M. O. Gebraad, F. W. Teeuwisse, J.-W. van Wingerden, P. A. Fleming, S. D. Ruben, J. R. Marden, and L. Pao, ìWind plant power optimization through yaw control using a parametric model for wake effectsóa CFD simulation study,î in Wind Energy, 2014, DOI: 10.1002/we.1822.
+-For a description of the FLORIS model refer to: P. M. O. Gebraad, F. W. Teeuwisse, J.-W. van Wingerden, P. A. Fleming, S. D. Ruben, J. R. Marden, and L. Pao, ‚ÄúWind plant power optimization through yaw control using a parametric model for wake effects‚Äîa CFD simulation study,‚Äù in Wind Energy, 2014, DOI: 10.1002/we.1822.